When people look for an interior designer, they almost always start with a Google search. You want them to find and pick you, not your competitors.

 This part is a little on the technical side of SEO.
 “Structured data” is a standardized format for HTML markup that provides Google with specific data about a page, which signals to Google what kind of content is featured on that page.

-This info is used to determine what pages show up in Google’s “Rich Results” – things like info boxes and other features that show up directly on the SERP page.
+This info is used to determine which pages appear in Google’s “Rich Results,” the elements like info boxes and other features that show up directly on the SERP page.

 It’s been debated in the SEO industry for years how much of a direct algorithmic effect social media has, or doesn’t have, on search rankings.
-That said, though, social media is another key facet of digital marketing as a whole.
+That said, social media is another key facet of digital marketing for interior designers.

 Instead, it usually works best to hone in on which platforms are the most effective for your industry and keep your focus on those.
 For interior design, the most important tend to be Instagram and Pinterest.